 Most people will be able to get a vaccine without paying out of pocket, including those who do not have health insurance.
 However, in certain circumstances, you may be charged by your doctor or health care provider for giving you the shots (the cost of the vaccine itself is covered by the U.S. government).
 If you have questions about whether getting a COVID-19 vaccine is covered by your health insurance or about cost-sharing, call Compass at 844-COMPASS (844-266-7277).

-Here are three tips that can help make scheduling a vaccination easier:
+Actions you can take to help make scheduling a vaccination easier include:

-Although side effects from the different vaccines may vary, those that have been commonly reported include pain where the shot is injected, fatigue, muscle aches, chills, and fever.
+Although side effects from the different vaccines may vary, those that have been commonly reported include pain at the injection site, fatigue, muscle aches, chills, and fever.
 These side effects usually go away within a few days and are a sign that your immune system is working.
 Talk to your doctor about what side effects you can expect after being vaccinated.
 Vaccine manufacturers and public health officials will continue to monitor side effects as the vaccines are given to the wider population.

-More data are needed to determine how long the vaccine provides protection from SARS-CoV-2.
+Recent research showed that both the Pfizer-BioNTech and Moderna vaccines provide protection for at least six months after the second dose.
+More data are needed to determine how long the vaccine provides protection from SARS-CoV-2, the virus that causes COVID-19.
 The vaccine manufacturers and public health officials will continue to monitor vaccine recipients for several months to years following FDA approval.
 Over time, we will gain a better understanding of long-term immunity.

 Although individuals who have been vaccinated may still transmit the virus, public health officials are monitoring this closely and have found evidence to indicate that vaccines may reduce the risk of transmission.
 In the meantime, you should continue to maintain physical distancing, handwashing, and wearing a mask, even after being vaccinated.